mkazmier/mkazmier.github.io/_posts/2020-12-08-mtlr_survival.md

 MTLR can also be viewed from the perspective of probabilistic graphical models.
 A *conditional random field* (CRF) is an undirected graphical model which is essentially an extension of logistic regression to problems with structured outputs.
-In particular, MTLR can be viewed as an instance of *linear chain CRF* corresponding to the following graphical model:
+In particular, MTLR can be viewed as an instance of *linear chain CRF*, often used for sequence labeling tasks, corresponding to the following graphical
+model:

 {:refdef: style="text-align: center;"}
 ![](/assets/images/mtlr_crf.svg)